Skip to Main Content

 There are many interactive learning materials for Python, R, SQL, and Power BI.

-Data Provenance is a record trail that helps the current research team and other researchers in future to gain a better understanding of the origin, changes, workflow, and processes of data.
+Data provenance is a record trail that helps the current research team and other researchers in future to gain a better understanding of the origin, changes, workflow, and processes of data.
 It plays an important role in scientific research by building trust and credibility in the data and ensuring the reproducibility of data analysis.

 We can simply record the provenance using a read-me file, but a lot of researchers currently capturing the provenance trails with the following tools: